Thesis: India

-In India, PG Qualifications such as MSc Physics accompanies submission of dissertation in Part I and submission of a Project (a working model of an innovation) in Part II.
-Engineering and Designing qualifications such as BTech, B.E., B.Des, MTech, M.E. or M.Des also involves submission of dissertation.
-In all the cases, the dissertation can be extended for summer internship at certain research and development organizations or also as PhD synopsis.
+In India, postgraduate qualifications such as M.Sc.
+Physics accompanies submission of dissertation in Part I and submission of a Project (a working model of an innovation) in Part II.
+Engineering and Designing qualifications such as B.Tech., B.E., B.Des, M.Tech., M.E. or M.Des. also involves submission of dissertation.
+In all the cases, the dissertation can be extended for summer internship at certain research and development organizations or also as Ph.D. synopsis.